 Join our e-newsletter mail list for the latest in volunteer opportunities and training events!

 Stream Team Stream Team members help monitor water quality in our streams and rivers by collecting and identifying aquatic macro-invertebrates.
 It’s a fun activity for families, educators or individuals.
 Monitoring general takes place in the spring and fall.
 Additional dates may be added as educational events, where we welcome volunteers to teach alongside staff.
 Interested in learning more?
-Join us for a March 23rd introductory workshop, May 20 streamside event, or May 23 identification events.
-Details of these events are posted on our Workshops Page.
+Join us May 20 stream side event, or May 23 identification events.
+Details of these events are posted on our Workshops & Events page.

 Trails and Gardens Missaukee Conservation District maintains a trail system and native plant demonstration gardens at our Lake City headquarters.
 We are always in need to gardeners to help maintain these trails.
 We are also currently seeking grants to refurbish several garden spots and add educational components throughout the trail system.

 WORKSHOPS feature a variety of topics on composting, gardening, wildlife, agriculture and forestry.
 Visit Workshops page for details.
 Interested in a special topic?
 Contact our office for topic requests.
 Pictured here is Recycling and Compost Educator Becky Bode discussing composting using worms.

 SCHOOL PRESENTATIONS are conducted by our staff and volunteers.
 They are available to present workshops and classes to K-12 and adult audiences.
 Call for details and topics.
 Pictured here is our Conservation Educator Laura Quist with 1st graders from McBain Elementary playing a game to demonstrate how bats use echolocation to find their insect prey!